AI chatbots are taking over the mundane jobs AI chatbots automating routine tasks

 Bots are doing more than just helping customers.
 In sales and marketing, they’re like proactive helpers online.
 They chat with people visiting websites, figure out who’s really interested in buying something, suggest stuff based on what people have looked at before, and even give you a list of special offers, which undoubtedly encourage more purchases.
 This lets sales people concentrate on serious buyers and tough deals instead of wasting time on every window shopper.

 Inside companies, chatbots are changing how workers get info and assistance.
 HR will often get swamped with questions about vacation time, benefits, or paychecks.
-A chatbot is able to answer these questions right away, giving HR staff time to work on more important things like training and keeping employees happy.
+A chatbot is able to answer these questions right away, giving HR staff time to work on more important things like training and keeping AI employees happy.
 Likewise, IT can use them to solve simple tech problems, walking people through solutions before a real person has to get their hands dirty.

 Doing Away With Repetition: Augmenting Human Potential